 KOWIN also sponsors annual leadership and mentoring events for young women while members are active in various community organizations and events.

 Networking, mentoring, and empowering our women and girls is our mission and goal.

 - President: Jane H. Park

 - Treasurer: Hojeong Kim

-The KOWIN America Foundation for Education and Culture, Inc. (KOWIN Foundation) is an IRS recognized 501(c)(3) entity and was formed by the KOWIN U.S. Eastern Region Chapters for the purpose of promoting cultural, education, and charitable activities of each of our chapter.
+The Chicago Korean Women’s Foundation (CKWF) is an IRS recognized 501(c)(3) entity and was formed by the KOWIN U.S. Eastern Region Chapters for the purpose of promoting cultural, education, and charitable activities of each of our chapter.

 Chicago Korean Women’s Foundation is organized exclusively for cultural, educational, and charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code (the “Code”) of 1986, as amended from time to time, or the corresponding provision of any future United States revenue law, and is intended to qualify as an organization described in Section 501 (c)(3) of the Code.
 Specifically, the Foundation’s purpose is to promote charitable and education services for women.

 CKWF will not undertake any activities not permitted to an organization exempt from taxation pursuant to Section 501 (c)(3) of the Internal Revenue Code.
 In furtherance of the Foundation’s charitable or educational purposes, it shall have the power to receive and allocate contributions, within the sole discretion of the Board of Directors, to any organization organized and operated exclusively for charitable and educational purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code which the Board of Directors believes will benefit the causes of the Foundation.